How to Build a Body Like Mike Tyson

 It was built for destruction, speed, violence, and fear.

-Short, thick, explosive — a body designed to end fights fast.
+A body designed to end fights fast.

 This is a no-bullshit blueprint to build a body inspired by Mike Tyson.